-Telecast Fiber Systems announces Terrapin
+Telecast Fiber Systems Announces Terrapin

-The new Terrapin FTR-D6 features both a fiber optic (ST) input and a copper (BNC) input, as well as a fiber optic output (ST) and six copper (BNC) outputs.
+The new Terrapin FTR-D6 features both a fiber-optic input and a copper input, as well as a fiber-optic output and six copper outputs.
 A single push-button operation makes it easy to switch among four modes.
 The first mode enables the Terrapin to act as an HD/SDI distribution amplifier with six BNC outputs and an ST output.

 The latest product and technology information